HakiruKamiZX/nicu-sys/README.md

 This project is a full-stack web application for managing NICU patient data.
 It consists of a Node.js/Express backend that connects to a MySQL database and a plain HTML, CSS, and JavaScript frontend.

 Project Structure
-package.json: Lists the project dependencies.
+⋅⋅⋅⋅*package.json: Lists the project dependencies.

-server.js: The main backend server file.
+⋅⋅⋅⋅*server.js: The main backend server file.

-db.js: Handles the MySQL database connection and queries.
+⋅⋅⋅⋅*db.js: Handles the MySQL database connection and queries.

-.env: Stores your database credentials (you need to create this file).
+⋅⋅⋅⋅*.env: Stores your database credentials (you need to create this file).

-public/: The folder containing all frontend files.
+⋅⋅⋅⋅*public/: The folder containing all frontend files.

-index.html: The main application page (UI).
+⋅⋅⋅⋅*index.html: The main application page (UI).

-js/app.js: The frontend JavaScript logic.
+⋅⋅⋅⋅*js/app.js: The frontend JavaScript logic.

 Setup and Installation
 Step 1: Install Node.js